Mitsubishi Electric & Electronics USA Inc. was told by a California jury to pay Grail Semiconductor Inc. $124 million in a breach-of-contract lawsuit.

 Mitsubishi Electric disclosed Grail’s confidential information for a memory chip to an affiliate company, Mitsubishi-Japan, and a jointly owned Japanese company, Renesas, Raymond P. Niro, a lawyer representing Grail, said in a phone interview.

-Today’s verdict is the seventh-largest jury award in the U.S. so far in 2012, according to data compiled by Bloomberg.
+Yesterday’s verdict, issued by a state court jury in San Jose, is the seventh-largest jury award in the U.S. so far in 2012, according to data compiled by Bloomberg.
 The largest, for $900 million, was awarded by a Florida jury to a nursing home resident who suffered multiple injuries from untreated bed sores.

 “We believe that the decisions on liability and damages are fundamentally flawed and that Mitsubishi Electric & Electronics USA Inc. will be fully vindicated,” David S. Elkins, a lawyer representing Mitsubishi Electric, a unit of Tokyo-based Mitsubishi Electric Corp.
 (6503), said in an e-mail.